Infinitode/ValX/README.md

 ![License Compliance](https://img.shields.io/badge/license-compliance-brightgreen.svg)
 ![PyPI Version](https://img.shields.io/pypi/v/valx)

 An open-source Python library for data cleaning tasks.
-Includes profanity detection, and removal.
-It also now provides detection and removal of personal information.
-Now includes hate speech and offensive language detection using AI.
+It includes functions for profanity detection, and removal, and detection and removal of personal information.
+Also includes hate speech and offensive language detection and removal, using AI.

 > [!IMPORTANT]
 > Please downgrade to `numpy` version `1.26.4`.
 Our ValX **DecisionTreeClassifier** AI model, relies on lower versions of `numpy`, because it was trained on these versions.